Expert Guide To Make A Resume For A Job (With Examples)

 • Certification, accolades, and awards– Any certifications, accolades, and awards should be included.
 Ensure that this information is relevant to what you are applying for.
 They also help to increase your credibility as an individual.

-• Publications– If you are a distinguished academic or a freelance writer, you can include any publications you may have online in your resume.
+• Publications– If you are a distinguished academic or a freelance writer, you can include any publications you may have online.
 You can include your URL to allow the hiring manager to access your publication easily.

 • Projects– Finally, if you have any side projects relevant to your field, you can include them in your resume.
 You can also mention any university or part-time projects you may have.
 Employers love working with employees who can create time to partake in beneficial work during their free time.